Shippable/docs/sources/deploy/customize_service_names.md

-page_main_title: Kubernetes - Naming conventions
+page_main_title: Customizing deployed service names
 main_section: Deploy
-sub_section: Kubernetes
+sub_section: Advanced topics

-# Naming Conventions
+# Customizing deployed service names

+Shippable allows overriding the default naming convention of a deployed service, that was created by running a deploy job.

+## Naming convention of a deployed service

-Shippable uses a default naming convention for its deployment in Kubernetes and the reference for it can be found from here.
+Shippable uses a default naming convention for the services it creates during deployment.

 | Deploy Method | Default Naming Convention |
 |--------------|---------------------------|